|Address||Anfield Rd, Liverpool, Great Britain|

 By Plane – Liverpool John Lennon Airport accepts international flights on regular basis.
-It is located about 13 km from Anfield.
+It is located about 8 miles from Anfield.
 You can take a bus or taxi to get there within 10 minutes.

 Liverpool is all about classic British pubs, underground concert halls, and BBQ & Grilled venues.
 You will hardly find a more authentic place to try a pint of traditional British lager or try fish & chips.
 The Anfield area is not an exception.
 Here you can benefit from a selection of pubs and restaurants to eat out before or after the match.

 - Arkles – would you like to taste Britain?
 Arkles pub is certainly the right place for that.
 A massive wooden bar represents classic British pub design in addition to a wide selection of beers.
 They include popular brands like Guinness in addition to locally brewed samples.